 As an added precaution, we use a regular RV water filter to filter the rain catchment water before it hits our main water holding tank during the transfer process.

-The process works great, but it heavily depends on the amount of rain that we get.
+For the first 2.5 years of living here, this process works great, but it heavily depends on the amount of rain that we get.
 After a big rain, we will easily fill our rain catchment tank with water that’s ready to be used.

 Our Water Filtration System